lechmazur/elimination_game/README.md

 - **Claude 3.5 Sonnet 2024-10-22**: "Perhaps we can create doubt between them by suggesting one might turn on the other in the final rounds."
 - **Claude 3.5 Sonnet 2024-10-22**: "I think we should be cautious with P5 - they seem desperate and might make unpredictable moves."

+- **Claude 3.7 Sonnet**: "I've noticed P7 is confused again, addressing themselves as "P7" when talking to me.
+I think we need a contingency plan."
+- **Claude 3.7 Sonnet**: "Let's suggest to P4 that you've been less visible strategically, making you an easier opponent.
+Meanwhile, I'll emphasize how I've made bigger moves that might impress the jury, positioning myself as the riskier choice."
+- **Claude 3.7 Sonnet**: "P2's recent private message reveals they're already planning my elimination after P5.
+This betrayal shows they can't be trusted.
+I've been straightforward while they've been duplicitous."
 - **Claude 3.7 Sonnet**: "I'm sticking with P7.
 Your approach seems desperate, and you've offered nothing concrete.
 P1 is our next target - don't take it personally."
 - **Claude 3.7 Sonnet**: "I see P1 has shared our private messages with P5.
 This is concerning as it breaks our trust.
 P1, I'm surprised by this betrayal after our consistent alliance."
 - **Claude 3.7 Sonnet**: "I've approached P2 - they're being evasive.
 We need to vote for P2 tonight and convince P3 to join us.
 I'm committed to our final two."
 - **Claude 3.7 Sonnet**: "Hey P5!
 I think you're confused - P3 is already eliminated."
-- **Claude 3.7 Sonnet**: "I've noticed P7 is confused again, addressing themselves as "P7" when talking to me.
-I think we need a contingency plan."
 - **Claude 3.7 Sonnet**: "I'm concerned about P7's message mentioning targeting P4, who's already eliminated.
 It suggests they might be confused or playing both sides."
 - **Claude 3.7 Sonnet**: "If P7 and I reach the end together, the eliminated players might favor P7.
 I'm open to discussing a potential pivot - we could target P7 together"
 - **Claude 3.7 Sonnet**: "P6, as the deciding vote, consider whether you want to face a united P3-P4 alliance alone in the final rounds, or maintain strategic balance.
 Choose wisely."